Cracklin' Rosie: Cover versions

 Mexican singer Roberto Jordán recorded a Spanish language version of the song, titled "Rosa marchita" (Which Means "Withered rose").
 The lyrics of this version depart from the original Neil Diamond lyrics, instead telling a story about a lost love.
 This version topped the charts in Mexico in 1971.

+The Rudy Schwartz Project has recorded a version of the song, including it on the album "Don't Get Charred, Get Puffy".